What Are Godly Friendships? 10 Qualities to Look Out For

 6. They show selflessness

-When we put aside our own interests, we learn to put our friends first.
-The focus is not longer on what we can gain, but on how we can contribute to the happiness and success of others.
+When we put aside our interests, we learn to put our friends first.
+The focus is no longer on what we can gain, but on how we can contribute to the happiness and success of others.
 Selflessness mirrors the sacrificial love that Jesus taught us all.

 Scripture: